alriks/fastai/README.md

 If you've been at all curioius about the field of deep learning you should really take a look at the work being done by Jeremy Howard, Rachel Thomas, and various helpers at Fastai.
-Their online introductory course is an approachable, interesting, surprisingly simple introduction to a fascinating subject.
+Their online course is an approachable, interesting, surprisingly simple introduction to a fascinating subject.

 The <a href= https://course.fast.ai/>course lessons</a> are obviously the most sensible place to begin.